zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/features.md

 List of features available with Custom Status Bar (CSB).

-Note that everything that is show in this overview can be achieved by a series of different customizations, however by default CSB retains the original behaviors whenever possible (except for the graphics).
+Note that everything that is shown in this overview can be achieved by a series of different customizations, however by default CSB retains the original behaviors whenever possible (except for the graphics).